yugvohra/tournament-scoring-system/README.md

 2) Run MatchProcessorIntegrationTest .This test takes care of few scenarios in an ordinary tennis match
 ==================================================================================================================================================

-Test cases do not cover the consoleLogger and TangibleStatus that is used to convert the GameState into readable messages
+Test cases do not cover the consoleLogger and TangibleStatus that are used to convert the GameState into readable messages